SMEs carrying the burden of Autumn Budget

 Many clients will also have significant pension pots which currently sit outside their estates for IHT purposes.
 From April 2027, pension assets will no longer be exempt.

-IHT is often a manageable tax, but careful work will need to be carried out to ensure that farms and other businesses are passed down generations in as tax-effective way as possible.
+IHT is often a manageable tax, but careful work will need to be carried out to ensure that farms and other businesses are passed down generations in as tax-effective a way as possible.
 This may involve restructuring and perhaps the bringing forward of changes in ownership, alongside the revisiting of Wills.